 Working and performing with some of the best in the music industry Rodi was soon distracted by chasing a lifestyle of Drugs, Money and Fame.
 In 2006 as a direct effect of living a careless life and choosing to make irresponsible decisions, he suffered a heart attack in the back seat of a friend’s car after leaving the studio one night.
 It was Friday night September 22, 2006 when his life flashed before his eyes.
 After spending 4 days in the Intensive Care Unit of downtown Houston’s St. Joseph’s Hospital, Rodi decided to stop running.
 There in the hospital he decided to re-dedicate his life and focus on helping and encouraging others with his music and sharing his story.

-In the summer of 2007 he came to the honorable conclusion to dedicate his talents and focus by helping and encouraging troubled lives with his music.
-His goal is to continue what he started in 2004 by speaking and performing for schools, churches, prisons, detention centers and community events.
+His goal is to continue what he started in 2004 by speaking and performing for schools, prisons, detention centers, churches and community events.
 The impact of Litarodi’s services has been outstanding.
-Letters of recommendation will attest to this claim but nothing speaks louder than a changed life.
-Litarodi continues to receive testimonies of people young and old that are directly impacted by the message in his songs.
-This year may you consider having an inspirational life, story, and musical message visit your facility.
-Help your community by inviting the inspiring motivational services of Litarodi.
+Many achievements, letters and accolades will attest to this claim but nothing speaks louder than a changed life.
+Rodi continues to receive testimonies from people that have been directly impacted by the messages in his story, songs and speaking engagements since his very first motivational speech at Stevenson Middle School in 2004.